shamazmazum/voxvision/doc/Manual.md

          quit = true
       end
    end
-   -- Call request_quit when you wish to shut down the engine if quit then return nil end
+   -- Return nil when you wish to shut down the engine if quit then return nil end

    -- You can rotate camera or modify tree in tick() function